grafana/grafana/docs/sources/installation/upgrading.md

 ### PhantomJS removed

-PhantomJS was deprecated in [Grafana v6.4](https://grafana.com/docs/grafana/latest/guides/whats-new-in-v6-4/#phantomjs-deprecation) and starting from Grafana v7.0.0, all PhantomJS support has been removed.
-This means that Grafana no longer ships with a built-in image renderer, and we adwise you to install the [Grafana Image Renderer plugin](https://grafana.com/grafana/plugins/grafana-image-renderer).
+PhantomJS was deprecated in [Grafana v6.4]({{< relref "../guides/whats-new-in-v6-4.md#phantomjs-deprecation" >}}) and starting from Grafana v7.0.0, all PhantomJS support has been removed.
+This means that Grafana no longer ships with a built-in image renderer, and we advise you to install the [Grafana Image Renderer plugin](https://grafana.com/grafana/plugins/grafana-image-renderer).

 ### Dashboard minimum refresh interval enforced

 A global minimum dashboard refresh interval is now enforced and defaults to 5 seconds.
-Read more [here]({{< relref "configuration/#min-refresh-interval" >}}) about this setting.
+Read more [here]({{< relref "../administration/configuration/#min-refresh-interval" >}}) about this setting.

+### Backend plugins

+Grafana now requires backend plugins to be signed.
+If a backend plugin is not signed Grafana will not load/start it.
+This is an additional security measure to make sure backend plugin binaries and files haven't been tampered with.
+All Grafana Labs authored backend plugins, including Enterprise plugins, are now signed.
+It's possible to allow unsigned plugins using a configuration setting, but is something we strongly advise against doing.
+Read more [here]({{< relref "../administration/#allow-loading-unsigned-plugins" >}}) about this setting.

+### Cookie path

+Starting from Grafana v7.0.0, the cookie path does not include the trailing slash if Grafana is served from a subpath in order to align with [RFC 6265](https://tools.ietf.org/html/rfc6265#section-5.1.4).
+However, stale session cookies (set before the upgrade) can result in unsuccessful logins because they can not be deleted during the standard login phase due to the changed cookie path.
+Therefore users experiencing login problems are advised to manually delete old session cookies, or administrators can fix this for all users by changing the [`login_cookie_name`]({{< relref "../administration/#login-cookie-name" >}}), so the old cookie would get ignored.